 The purpose of Love is Stronger is to help people understand they are worthy, capable, connected, and called to adventure.

-Some of the most important influences for the ideas on my blog are from the following philosophers: Plato, Aristotle, the Buddha, Augustine, Mengzi, Laozi, Rousseau, Kant, Hegel, Herbert Marcuse, Erich Fromm, Paulo Freire, bell hooks, Martin Luther King, Jr., and Thich Nhat Hanh.
+Some of the most important influences for the ideas on my blog are from the following philosophers: Plato, Aristotle, the Buddha, Augustine, Mengzi, Laozi, Rousseau, Kant, Hegel, Herbert Marcuse, Erich Fromm, Paulo Freire, bell hooks, Martin Luther King, Jr., Paul Tillich, and Thich Nhat Hanh.

 I also draw on spiritual ideas from the Quaker tradition (which is my own tradition) and other spiritual writers like Thomas Merton, Marianne Williamson, and the book A Course in Miracles.

 Lastly, I appreciate the work of Brene Brown, Kristen Neff, Angela Duckworth, and Carol Dweck.

 Note: All seekers of wisdom and loving-kindness are welcome at my blog.
 Although I often write out of my own spiritual tradition, I intend for my blog to be a hospitable space for people from a variety of faith traditions or no particular faith tradition.
 You are welcome here.

 When we live from the inside out, we recognize our worth; connect with our purpose, and cultivating flourishing relationships.